top of page

 HOW DO I PREPARE FOR THE COURSE?

-Students must be able to control their position and remain static in the 3 dimensions, through
+Students must be able to control their position and remain static in three dimensions through:

 Additionally, participants should ensure that their equipment is well-maintained and that they are familiar with it.
 We can send you the gear list for your course upon request, or you can download it yourself here.